AravinthSS07/Hand-Recognition-Tensorflow/README.md

 ## Basic Information

 ### This is a Machine Learning project that recognizes the hand gesture.
-Made using Python, Tensorflow, OpenCV, Keras and Mediapipe
+Made using Tensorflow, OpenCV, Keras and Mediapipe

 ## Modules Required
 - OpenCV => ```pip install opencv-python```